HenryLeC/OnwardHacks/README.md

 #### OnwardHacks
 1. Right click on OnwardHacks project
 2. Select "Set as Startup Project"
-3. On the top Select Debug and x64
+3. On the top Select Release and x64
 4. Click Build, Build, 2 OnwardHacks
 #### Injector
 1. Right click on Injector project